0xPolygon/polygon-edge-docs/docs/how-tos/howto-backup-restore.md

 In order for the Polygon SDK to use the restored data directory, at launch, the user needs to specify the path to the data directory.
 Please consult the [CLI Commands](/docs/cli-commands) section on information regarding the `data-dir` flag.

-## Future improvements

-The process of backing up and restoring data directories is cumbersome when the node needs to be turned off in order to perform it.

-The Polygon SDK team aims to mitigate this inconvenience by introducing a few new commands, namely `export <filename> [start-block] [end-block]` for backing up the current client data, as well as `import <filename>` for restoring previously backed up data.

-The commands will be implemented as operator commands through the gRPC layer, and will not require the node operator to turn off the client.